MathewKeeling/PyModl/README.md

 ### My plans from basic to incredibly ambitious are:
  - [x] Establish a way to generate a fretboard in plaintext that reflects a theoretical fretboard.
  - [x] Integrate hz and octaves, differentiate based on that instead of arbitrary index values.
- - [ ] Modify getFretBoard.py such that it displays octaves of the notes (targeting version 0.23)
+ - [X] Modify getFretBoard.py such that it displays octaves of the notes (targeting version 0.23)
+ - [ ] Modify getFretBoard such that it is object oriented.
  - [ ] Modify getFredboard.py such that the notes are all padded w/ spacing.
  - [ ] Establish clear definitions and use cases separating 'Aristotelian' Notes from 'Octave Defined' notes.
 (My language limiting my world, again.)
  - [ ] Dynamically emphasize different notes corresponding to different music theory concepts.